gem5/gem5-resources/README.md

 The output of this compilation can be found at `output/test-progs/square/`

+# Resource: SPEC-2006 tests

+Contains scripts to create a disk image and to run SPEC-2006 tests on gem5.
+Instructions on how to use these scripts can be found here `src/spec2006-tests/README.md`.

 # Licensing

 Each project under the `src` is under a different license.
 Before using